People > Faculty

 At the Yale School of Music, Venturino is Assistant Professor, Adjunct, of Music Analysis and Musicianship.
 A dynamic and innovative teacher, Venturino is a recipient of the University of Rochester’s Educational IT Innovation Grant, Eastman’s TA Prize for Excellence in Teaching, and the Eastman Community Music School’s Jack L. Frank Award for Excellence in Teaching.

-Venturino holds a bachelor of music degree in music theory and a bachelor of music degree and a performer’s certificate in classical saxophone performance from the Eastman School of Music, where her dissertation—on the concept of resonance in French music and music theory from 1900 to 1960—was supported by the University of Rochester’s Raymond N. Ball Fellowship.
-Venturino earned a Ph.D. in music theory from Eastman.
+Venturino holds degrees in classical saxophone performance (B.M. with performer's certificate) and music theory (B.M., M.A., Ph.D.) from the Eastman School of Music, where her dissertation—on the concept of resonance in French music and music theory from 1900 to 1960—was supported by the University of Rochester’s Raymond N. Ball Fellowship.
+She also earned an advanced certificate in online teaching from the Warner School of Education.